isomerpages/mindef-cmpb-temp/index.md

   - announcements:
       title: Announcements
       id: announcements
-      subtitle: updates on cmpb
+      subtitle: Updates on CMPB
       announcement_items:
-        - title: Getting to CMPB from Cashew MRT
+        - title: Getting to CMPB from Cashew MRT station
-          date: 23 June 2025
+          date: 08 August 2025
-          announcement: An interim shuttle bus service will run between Cashew MRT and the new CMPB, until the linkbridge is ready in the second half of the year.
+          announcement: From Cashew MRT station, take Exit A and use the linkbridge to enter CMPB.
+It will take approximately 5 mins to walk from Cashew MRT to the security checkpoint.
+Please cater sufficient time before your appointment.
           link_text: ""
           link_url: ""
 ---